ConnectedLib/course-in-a-box/modules/youth-development/_posts/2002-01-01-Piaget's-Theory-of-Cognitive-Development.md

 <div markdown="1">
 <table class="updatedcolor">
-	<tr><th bgcolor="#85c0fe">Schemas</th><td>People organize what they learn from their experiences into mental frameworks called schemas that help them make sense of the world.</td><td>_Fourteen-year-old Julia has developed schemas around what she and her peers consider on trend or out of style.
-She also has schemas for gender roles (girls can’t ask boys out) and what career paths are available to her (girls aren’t good at math, so she shouldn’t consider a STEM career)._
+	<tr><th bgcolor="#85c0fe">Schemas</th><td>People organize what they learn from their experiences into mental frameworks called schemas that help them make sense of the world.</td><td><i>Fourteen-year-old Julia has developed schemas around what she and her peers consider on trend or out of style.
+She also has schemas for gender roles (girls can’t ask boys out) and what career paths are available to her (girls aren’t good at math, so she shouldn’t consider a STEM career).</i>
 </td></tr>
-	<tr><th bgcolor="lightpink">Assimilation</th><td>We assimilate new information into our existing schemas.</td><td>_Julia grew up in a community mostly populated by people of a similar background.
+	<tr><th bgcolor="lightpink">Assimilation</th><td>We assimilate new information into our existing schemas.</td><td><i>Julia grew up in a community mostly populated by people of a similar background.
 She has created schemas about people from another ethnic group based on TV, movies, and things she’s heard people say.
-When she reads something that fits with this stereotype, she absorbs or assimilates it into her existing schema._</td></tr>
+When she reads something that fits with this stereotype, she absorbs or assimilates it into her existing schema.</i></td></tr>
-	<tr><th bgcolor="#fffd86">Accommodation</th><td>We accommodate new information that doesn’t fit into our schemas by altering our beliefs.</td><td>_Julia’s family moves to a new town and she enters a high school with students from many different ethnic and cultural backgrounds.
-Her interactions with new friends may result in experiences that do not fit into her existing schemas, prompting her to change or alter her beliefs to accommodate the new information._</td></tr>
+	<tr><th bgcolor="#fffd86">Accommodation</th><td>We accommodate new information that doesn’t fit into our schemas by altering our beliefs.</td><td><i>Julia’s family moves to a new town and she enters a high school with students from many different ethnic and cultural backgrounds.
+Her interactions with new friends may result in experiences that do not fit into her existing schemas, prompting her to change or alter her beliefs to accommodate the new information.</i></td></tr>
 </table>
 </div>